 In June 2018, the Governmental Accounting Standards Board issued Statement No. 89 "Accounting for Interest Cost Incurred before the End of a Construction Period".
-The requirements of this Statement are effective for reporting periods beginning after December 14, 2019.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
 Earlier application is encouraged.
-The District has not yet determined the effects of this pronouncement on the financial statements of the District in the year of implementation.
+The District has elected to implement this pronouncement and has not capitalized any interest cost in the years ended June 30, 2020 and 2019.

 CARMICHAEL WATER DISTRICT

 NOTES TO THE BASIC FINANCIAL STATEMENTS (CONTINUED)

-June 30, 2019 and 2018
+June 30, 2020 and 2019